goabstract/Marketing-for-Engineers/README.md

 - Lower Conversion.
 You can get huge traffic to your Medium blog, but it doesn’t mean that people will go to your website or offering.
 - No magic with getting traffic
 You still need to promote your articles yourself.
-Medium is a high-traffic community, but you are not teh only one who competes for attention.
+Medium is a high-traffic community, but you are not the only one who competes for attention.

 Basics of writing on Medium.
 How to write, edit, publish and add your article to publications:
 * [FAQ from Medium on Writing](https://help.medium.com/hc/en-us/sections/115001484727-General)